Sant'Anatolia di Narco: Abbey of San Felice and Mauro

-Abbey of San Felice e Mauro.
+Abbey of San Felice and Mauro.
 Picture by Paolo Monti.

+In the hamlet of Castel San Felice stands the Abbey of San Felice and Mauro.
+The church of San Felice di Narco is associated with the monastery, founded by Benedictines in the 6th century.

+The present church reflects a reconstruction of an earlier monastic complex carried out around 1190.
+The building has a single nave and a façade that follows models derived from the basilica of San Salvatore in Spoleto.

+The façade includes sculptural decoration characteristic of Romanesque architecture in Umbria, including biforas, a rose window, and a low‑relief frieze depicting scenes from the lives of Saints Felix and Maurus.
+In the crypt a stone sarcophagus of the titular saint is preserved behind iron grilles.

 Convent of Santa Croce

 The convent of Santa Croce was built in the 13th century.
 The blessed Cristina, a Franciscan tertiary, lived there in the 14th century.
 Abandoned, it was rebuilt in 1610.
 It was under the patronage of the Lateran Basilica and was attributed to the Franciscan order.

-Since 2008, Sant'Anatolia has been home to the Museo della Canapa, which is housed in the 16th-century town hall and is one of the branches of the Umbrian Apennine Ridge Eco-museum.
-It traces the development of hemp cultivation over the centuries in the middle Valnerina.